cullylarson/ecko/readme.md

     - `method`.
 The lower-case version of the method (e.g. `get`, `post`, etc).
     - `headers`.
 The headers of the request.
 Note that all the keys will be lower-case.
     - `queryParams`.
 Key-value pair of all query params.
     - `body`.
 The request body.
-Note that this will be an object if the request was body was sent as JSON.
+This will be an object if the request body was sent as JSON.
+Otherwise it will be plain text.
+    - `textBody`.
+The plain text version of the request body.
   - `afterResponse` (_optional_).
 A function that will be called after a response is returned from the endpoint.
 - Instead of the `options` arguments above, you can instead provide: